DiegoVG591/My-NixOS/README.md

 # TODO list

-- Learn lua to make a working and proper nvim configuration
+- Make a LSP server to make a proper LSP config, in moduels, because the current one is a monolith
 - clean all my nix config so that there is no more than 3 levels of nesting, etc.